Перейти до вмісту

 • The Shamir’s Secret Sharing scheme used by Vault’s default seal was invented by Adi Shamir in 1979 — the same Shamir as in RSA (Rivest-Shamir-Adleman).
 With HSM auto-unseal, Shamir shares are replaced by a single HSM-protected key, eliminating the “key ceremony” problem of gathering multiple keyholders.

 • TPM 2.0 was mandated by Microsoft for Windows 11, which dramatically accelerated TPM adoption in server hardware.
-Before 2021, many server vendors shipped TPM as a $50 add-on module.
-Now it is standard on virtually all enterprise servers.
+Before Windows 11, TPM deployment on server and PC hardware was less uniform; today, TPM 2.0 support is far more common and is often treated as a baseline security feature.

 MistakeProblemSolution